Hip-Hop Went From the Streets of New York City to Groundbreaking Exhibits

 Magdalena's at the Ivy Hotel in the Mount Vernon section of Baltimore

 After nearly two hours of viewing the groundbreaking hip-hop exhibit, a quick drive to Mount Vernon for dinner.
 The upscale Magdalena’s restaurant is located within the Black-owned Ivy Hotel.
-Mount Vernon, a cultural district of Baltimore once home to the city’s wealthiest and most fashionable families.
+Mount Vernon, a cultural district of Baltimore, was once home to the city’s wealthiest and most fashionable families.

 The Ivy Hotel, a historic 19th century mansion turned boutique hotel in 2015.